AramZS/aramzs.github.io/_drafts/2015-12-04-wordcamp-us.markdown

 # Session 9 - [Introduction to WordPress unit testing][unit-testing-standards] - Carl Alexander (@twigpress)

 - Unit testing - at the smallest scale.
 - Constant behavior, safety net.
+- Isolation is the most important part.
+	- Need test bubbles - surrounds your code - what is your code doing?
+	- Not the same as WordPress test suites - which is integration testing.
+		- Not about isolation.
+- Unix based OS.
+-

 # Random Notes